Using Federal Trucking Regulations to Investigate Driver Error

 - The majority of people killed in accidents with trucks are the drivers and passengers of cars that get hit.

-A trucking company must meet safety fitness standards mandated by Federal Motor Carrier Safety Regulations (FMCSR).
-For example, 49 C.F.R. § 391.11(b) states that to be qualified to drive a truck, the driver must:
+The Federal Motor Carrier Safety Regulations (FMCSR) sets forth mandates like 49 C.F.R. § 391.11(b), which states that to be qualified to drive a truck, the driver must:

 - be at least 21 years old;